-Legislative Note: This A state should omit this section should be omitted if other law of the state proceeding under this section.

-1. This section provides the appropriate law enforcement authority with the authority to investigate an alleged violation of this article if the law enforcement authority has probable cause to suspect that a person has violated this article and to take appropriate action.
-The action to be taken will depend on the circumstance and the various remedies available under other state law as well as in this article.

-This article states that violations of Section 203 and 205 are misdemeanors and, thus, criminal sanction would be one remedy.
-Other relief may be available under state law in some situations.
+1 proceeding under this section.
+2 3 Comments 4 5 1.
+This section provides the appropriate law enforcement authority with the authority to 6 investigate an alleged violation of this article if the law enforcement authority has probable cause 7 to suspect that a person has violated this article and to take appropriate action.
+The action to be 8 taken will depend on the circumstance and the various remedies available under other state law 9 as well as in this article.
+10 11 This article states that violations of Section 203 and 205 are misdemeanors and, thus, 12 criminal sanction would be one remedy.
+Other relief may be available under state law in some 13 situations.
 For example, the law enforcement authority may seek injunctive relief to enjoin continuing advertising that is in violation of Section 205.
-If a licensed child-placing agency is acting as an intermediary in violation of Sections 203 or 205, the law enforcement authority may, in addition to any other relief sought, pursue administrative relief for revocation of the agency's license.

-2. This section specifies that, to proceed with an investigation of an alleged violation of this article, the law enforcement authority must have probable cause to believe that there has been a violation of the article.
-What amounts to probable cause will depend on the circumstances of the alleged violation and must be seen in the light of state and federal due process requirements.
+If a licensed child-placing agency is 14 15 acting as an intermediary in violation of Sections 203 or 205, the law enforcement authority may, 16 in addition to any other relief sought, pursue administrative relief for revocation of the agency's 17 license.
+18 19 2.
+This section specifies that, to proceed with an investigation of an alleged violation of 20 this article, the law enforcement authority must have probable cause to believe that there has been a violation of the article.
+What amounts to probable cause will depend on the circumstances 21 22 of the alleged violation and must be seen in the light of state and federal due process 23 requirements.
+24 25 [[Article] 3 26 Information and Guidance 27 Legislative Note: Article 3 is optional because other law of the state already might require a 28 child-placing agency to provide information to and require preparation for a prospective 29 adoptive parent comparable to that required in this article.
+If the state has comparable 30 requirements, it need not enact this article.

-[[Article] 3

-Information and Guidance

-Legislative Note: Article 3 is optional because other law of the state already might require a child-placing agency to provide information to and require preparation for a prospective adoptive parent comparable to that required in this article.
-If the state has comparable requirements, it need not enact this article.
 If the state does not have comparable requirements, it should enact this article.

-Section 301.
-Definition

-In this [article], "prospective adoptive parent" means an individual who has been approved or permitted to adopt a child under other law of this state.

-32 Comments

-A "prospective adoptive parent" in this article is an individual who has already been approved to adopt a child.
-The approval process and requirements are governed by other state law.
-The term applies to an individual who has been approved to adopt a child even though a child has not yet been placed with the individual for adoption.
-It also applies to an individual with whom a child has been placed but for adoption, but the adoption has not yet been finalized.
+31 32 33 Section 301.
+Definition 34 In this [article], "prospective adoptive parent" means an individual who has been 35 approved or permitted to adopt a child under other law of this state.
+36 Comments 37 A "prospective adoptive parent" in this article is an individual who has already been 38 approved to adopt a child.
+The approval process and requirements are governed by other state 39 law.
+The term applies to an individual who has been approved to adopt a child even though a 40 child has not yet been placed with the individual for adoption.
+It also applies to an individual

-Section 302.
-Scope